edonyzpc/personal-assistant/.github/ISSUE_TEMPLATE/-feat--your-feature-name.md

 ---
 name: "[feat] your feature name"
-about: The template issue is for communicating efficiently for some required info
+about: Submit your feature request
 title: "[feat] your feature"
-labels: enhancement
+labels: enhancement, feature request
-assignees: ''
+assignees: edonyzpc

 ---